localpreservation/localpreservation.github.io/_resources/architectural-character.md

 ### 6. Materials

-- Do the materials or combination of materials contribute to the overall character of the building as seen from a distance because of their color or patterning, such as
+- Do the materials or combination of materials contribute to the overall character of the building as seen from a distance because of their color or patterning, such as:
   - broken faced stone,
   - scalloped wall shingling,
   - rounded rock foundation walls,